Introduction

 Thread unsafe

 Parallelism is possible, but make sure you are only calling into an instance from one thread at a time.
 The easiest way to avoid trouble is to have one instance per thread.
-Instances are tiny and share executable memory, which is sometimes the largest part of the programs.
+Instances are tiny and share all executable (and binary translation) memory, which is often the largest part of the programs.

 Passing is permitting